MisterSirCode/ZIN-70-Quad-Nixie-Display/README.md

 * 1x Murata `OKI-78SR-12/1.0-W36-C` 18-12V DC-DC Converter
     - Custom footprint for this device.
 Swap or remove as required
 * 1x WaveShare `RP2040-Tiny` devboard
     - Custom footprint.
-SWAP FOR YOUR DRIVER.
-They are unlikely to match

-Registers:
+Please swap for your driver.
+Only compatible with 23-pin 2.54mm pitch RP2040 tinies.
+    - Buy directly from waveshare if you want to avoid incompatibility.

+Registers and Chips:
 * 1x Texas Instruments `CD40109BPWRE4` TSSOP-16 4bit 3V to 18V Level Converter
     - Configured for 3.3V to 12V conversion specifically for ESP32.
 Adjust Vcc and Vdd as required.
 * 2x Microchip Tech. `HV5122` PQFP-44 32bit HV Registers (220V 100mA Drains)